Content table

 Ectopic pregnancy

-This is when a fertilized egg attaches somewhere outside the uterus (usually in the fallopian tube).
+This is when a fertilized egg attaches outside the uterus (usually in the fallopian tube).

 Ectopic pregnancies can cause abdominal bleeding and can be fatal, so they demand prompt medical attention.
 So if you experience severe abdominal pain, call your doctor right away.